 Will Moore achieve his ghastly goal?
 Can Smith survive his own group’s now highly risky reunion tour?
 And who will stop Malkmus from transfenestrating the fabric of the indie space-time continuum?

-Featuring stellar performances from a cast as varied as the characters it represents, and a soundtrack that will get you nodding and noodling like a mid-1990s gurner, You’re Killing Me is indie television at its finest.
+Featuring stellar performances from a cast as varied as the characters it represents, and a soundtrack that will get you nodding and noodling like a mid-1990s gurner, You’re Killing Me is indie television at its finest that really should now be available on streaming services everywhere.